Rut's voyage: West Indies

-On the morning of 26 November, as crew broke fast over a Spanish meal, a shot was fired from the city fort, landing some twenty fathoms over the poop of the ship.
-The warden of the Spanish fort, Francisco de Tapia, had heard that an English ship was trying to enter harbour, and having failed to secure direction from city officials and vecinos, had fired a small loaded cannon to take cognisance of the vessel.
-The English captain was spooked, thinking a plot was afoot to betray them despite Spanish assurances to the contrary, and so weighed anchor and set sail east.
-Upon arriving at San Juan, Puerto Rico, the Englishmen 'had speech with the people of that town and begged for provisions, complaining of the people of [Santo Domingo,] saying that they came not to annoy but to treat with their money and merchandise, if they would receive them.'
-The Spanish obliged them without apparent hostility, bartering provisions for pewter and other goods.
-Fully stocked, the English ship departed homewards.
+On the morning of 26 November, as the English crew broke fast over a Spanish meal, a round shot was fired from Fort Ozama, and landed some twenty fathoms over the ship's poop deck.
+Francisco de Tapia, warden of the said fort, had heard that an English ship was trying to enter harbour, and having tried but failed to secure direction from the city's cabildo and leading vecinos, had fired a small loaded cannon to take cognisance of the vessel.
+The crew, of course, knew nothing of this, and rather thought that the Spanish had aimed for their ship and simply missed.
+The English captain was spooked, thinking a plot was afoot to betray them despite Spanish assurances to the contrary, and so quickly weighed anchor and set out due east.

-Return
+The English sailors were next heard of in San Juan, Puerto Rico, where they "had speech with the people of that town and begged for provisions, complaining of the people of [Santo Domingo,] saying that they came not to annoy but to treat with their money and merchandise, if they [San Juan] would receive them".
+Here again, the crew were obliged without apparent hostility, and bartered pewter and other goods in exchange for provisions.
+They were soon fully restocked, and so left the port, apparently bound for England by late November 1527.

-Rut is next heard of captaining Mary Guildford in the autumn of 1528.
-If he was indeed the aforementioned English shipmaster in the West Indies, then a mid to late November 1527 departure would have had Mary Guildford reaching England by early to mid March 1528, or sometime during spring or summer that year.
+As mentioned above, there are no surviving records which detail Rut's return, but the seafarer is next heard of captaining the Mary Guildford in the third quarter of 1528.
+According to Towns and Quinn, who both identify the aforesaid English ship (unnamed) as Rut's, a mid to late November 1527 departure from the Caribbean would have had the Mary reach England by early to mid March 1528, or else sometime during the second or third quarter of that year.